-An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and

-Topic 05 Glossary Page 79 of 163 agreements. internal control framework Practices and procedures established to accomplishment of operational goals and to minimize foster the risk. internal control over compliance requirements for Federal awards implemented by a non-Federal entity designed reasonable assurance that, with respect to Federal a process to provide ral awards, unted for; h Federal internal exchange transaction A document in AFIS used to record inter-agency fur in a single document.
-Commonly called an IET. nd transfers internal exchange- automated transfer document In AFIS, a document used to effect exchanges an between agencies. d transfers Internal Revenue Code The main body of domestic statutory tax law of States of America. the United Internal Revenue Service See IRS. internal service fund A fund that accounts for the financing of goods are provided by one department or agency to another. nd services internal transaction In the context of grant reporting, one of a class of t that do not increase or decrease monetary amounts a not captured for reporting; such transactions is example, entries correcting the use of objects. and that are internal transaction agreement A document in AFIS used to agree to an interagen Commonly called an ITA. cy transfer. internal transaction initiator A document in AFIS used to initiate interagency Commonly called an ITI. transfers. internally generated intangible asset An internally generated intangible resource that by cost is capitalized. virtue of its internally generated An intangible resource is internally generated if it is created by intangible resource the Government of the State of Arizona, one of its constituent units, or by an entity contracted by the Government of the State of Arizona or one of its constituent units.
-An intangible resource purchased from an outside source is considered internally generated, if incremental expenses exceed thirty percent (30%) of the cost of the underlying intangible that was purchased.
+An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and agreements. internal control Practices and procedures established the to foster framework accomplishment of operational goals and to minimize risk. internal control For Federal grant purposes, "internal control over compliance over compliance requirements for Federal awards" means a requirements for implemented by a non-Federal entity designed to provide Federal awards reasonable assurance that, with respect to Federal awards, transactions are properly recorded and accounted for; transactions are executed in compliance with Federal requirements; and assets are safeguarded against loss or misuse. internal exchange A document in AFIS used to record inter-agency fund transfers transaction in a single document.
+Commonly called an IET. internal exchange-In AFIS, a document used to effect exchanges and transfers automated transfer between agencies. document Internal Revenue The main body of domestic statutory tax law of the United Code States of America.
+See IRS.
+Internal Revenue Service internal service A fund that accounts for the financing of goods and services fund provided by one department or agency to another. internal transaction In the context of grant reporting, one of a class of transactions that do not increase or decrease monetary amounts and that are not captured for reporting; such transactions include, for example, entries correcting the use of objects.
+A document in AFIS used to agree to an interagency transfer. internal transaction agreement Commonly called an ITA. internal transaction A document in AFIS used to initiate interagency transfers. initiator Commonly called an ITI. internally generated An internally generated intangible resource that by virtue of its intangible asset cost is capitalized. internally generated An intangible resource is internally generated if it is created by the Government of the State of Arizona, one of its constituent units, or by an entity contracted by the Government of the State of Arizona or one of its constituent units.
+An intangible resource intangible resource purchased from an outside source is considered internally generated, if incremental expenses exceed thirty percent (30%) of the cost of the underlying intangible that was purchased.